If you’re considering taking a cruise you may be wondering if a short cruise is worth the price and if it’ll give you the true cruise experience.

 Short Cruises Mean You Can Pack Light

-Packing light is not only a lot easier but it can also save you a lot of money if you are flying to the embarkation port as you may not need to pay for baggage.
+Packing light is not only a lot easier but it can also save you a lot of money.
+If you are flying to the embarkation port you may not need to pay extra for hold luggage on the plane.

 Less Choice of Cruising Time

-A good example of this is the MSC cruise ships that cruise the Mediterranean, the ships repeat the same 7-night cruise over and over for the best part of a year at a time.
+A good example of this is the MSC cruise ships that cruise the Mediterranean.
+The ships repeat the same 7-night cruise over and over again for most of the year.

 This gives you lots of flexibility to choose your cruise dates.